hkleinsorgen/VW-Compression-Zip-Write/README.md

 Basic support for writing ZIP archives.
 Corresponds to version 2.0 of the ZIP specification.
 Reading and updating is not supported.
 Use Compression-Zip to read archives.

+Also supports
+- UTF-8 filenames
+- ZIP64 (for files larger than 2 GB)

 ## Example
 Create a ZIP archive and add `$(VISUALWORKS)/doc/BasicLibraries.pdf` as `pdf/BasicLibraries.pdf`
 ```